 I’m sharing my adaptation of Katie’s recipe.
 If you haven’t already scrolled down to check out the ingredients, there’s no spinach in this recipe.
 I know that’s what you were thinking!
 Me, too, actually.
 I even thought about trying to sneak some in (me being the ingredient renegade and all that), but decided that the molasses to muscles approach from Katie was sufficient.

 Having let the spinach slide, I wanted to use another ingredient that packs a nutritional punch—quinoa.
 In this case, I wanted to use quinoa flakes.
 This was my first time using them.
 They are often used like oats or substituted for oats, which is the reason I thought they’d work well in this recipe.
 Quinoa is an ancient grain, which is considered a complete protein source.
 In fact, it has far more protein than any other grain, as well as valuable amino acids.
-You can read more nutritional and historical facts about quinoa here.
 (I want to try quinoa flakes in a hot breakfast cereal next.)

 Second, I wanted to make an apple recipe for the SOS Kitchen Challenge, co-hosted by Ricki of Diet, Dessert, and Dogs; and Kim of Affairs of Living.
 Apples were chosen as the ingredient for the challenge.
 I had lots of ideas when the challenge was announced, but— per usual—ran out of time bringing them to fruition.
 (Sorry, just had to say it!)
 So, adding apples to these bars seemed like a good solution to meet that challenge.
 I’m a big fan of apples, plus, an apple works well with these ingredients for both its texture and flavor.
 I substituted twice the amount of apples for the raisins in the original recipe.